open-learning-exchange/open-learning-exchange.github.io/pages/mi/profiles/bagonss.md

 About Me
 ---------
 * Recently graduated from Kennesaw State University with a Bachelor of Science degree in Computer Science
+* An inspiring frontend developer with a drive to create user-friendly mobile and web applications
 * When I am not coding, I like to listen to music, play video games, and repair hardware

 - **Languages:** Python, JavaScript, HTML, CSS, Flutter